appium/appium/docs/en/writing-running-appium/web/chromedriver.md

 the download to occur.

 ### W3C support
-Chrome Driver hasn't followed the W3C standard yet.
-If you encounter proxy command error like [this issue](https://github.com/appium/python-client/issues/234), please update your chrome driver version.
+Chromedriver hasn't followed the W3C standard yet.
+If you encounter proxy command error like [this issue](https://github.com/appium/python-client/issues/234), please update your Chromedriver version.
 Old Android devices can't use newer chrome drivers.
-You can avoid the error if you run tests with Mobile JSON protocol.
+You can avoid the error if you run tests with the Mobile JSON Wire Protocol.
-You can read the history of W3C support in chrome driver from [downloads](https://sites.google.com/a/chromium.org/chromedriver/downloads) page.
+You can read the history of W3C support in Chromedriver from [downloads](https://sites.google.com/a/chromium.org/chromedriver/downloads).